 3. Interval scales

-Interval scales present more information than ordinal scales in that it provides assurance that the differences between values are equal.
+Interval scales present more information than ordinal scales, in that they provide assurance that the differences between values are equal.
 In other words, interval scales are ordinal scales but with equivalent scale values from low to high interval.

 For example, temperature measurement is an example of an interval scale: 60°C is colder than 65°C and the difference in temperature is the same as the difference between 50°C and 55°C. In other words, the difference of 5°C in both intervals have the same interpretation and meaning.

 A drawback in interval scales is that they do not have a true zero point.
 Zero does not represent an absence of something in an interval scale.
-Consider the temperature -0°C does not represent the absence of temperature.
-For this reason, interval-scale-based ratios do not offer any insight: 50°C is not twice as hot as 25°C.
+Consider that the temperature -0°C does not represent the absence of temperature.
+For this reason, interval-scale-based ratios fail to provide some insights – for example, 50°C is not twice as hot as 25°C.

 4. Ratio scales

-Ratio scales are the most informative scale.
-Ratio scales provide rankings, assures equal differences between scale values, and have a true zero point.
+Ratio scales are the most informative scales.
+Ratio scales provide rankings, assure equal differences between scale values, and have a true zero point.
 In essence, a ratio scale can be thought of as nominal, ordinal, and interval scales combined as one.